Istani/pygame_roguelike/doc/dev_log.md

 I was able to implement the automatic firing of the player's guns.
 But I couldn't get it to fire automatically to the next opponent.
 The problem is the scroll of the screen shifts the coordinates and it is not so easy to adjust a distance function.
 It should be reworked as soon as possible how the coordinates of enemies and the player are determined. preferably all on a single map.
 How to then move the camera I have to think about.

+### 25.01.23

+I've spent a few days trying to figure out how to get the enemies to spread out better, but I'm not really satisfied.
+I should rethink this from scratch when I'm not tired from work.
+Tomorrow I'll start doing some simple visual things again.